Power of Placebo < Autosuggestion

-The classical conditioning model traditionally bypasses any reference to the subconscious being more complex than just a set of simple reflexes.
-Complex meaning at subconscious level is, however, always important in situations of classical conditioning. [see also: “What Did Pavlov’s Dogs Know?”]
+The classical conditioning model traditionally bypasses any reference to the non-conscious being more complex than just a set of simple reflexes.
+Complex meaning at non-conscious level is, however, always important in situations of classical conditioning. [see also: “What Did Pavlov’s Dogs Know?”]

 Most authors agree that expectation can be very powerful.
 It can even override pharmacological effects, so that expectancies contrary to the pharmacological effect of a drug can in some cases prevail over the drug’s effect itself.

 Even so, the word ‘expectation’ is frequently used as if only conscious expectation is meant — this is, what one can consciously put into words and communicate in a formal way.
 To assess conscious expectation, one can simply ask the subjects of an experiment before it begins.

 Expectation is thus mostly seen as a kind of ‘conscious belief.’
 However, it is clear that conscious expectation alone cannot have a placebogenic effect.
 Expectation does not operate on a conscious level.
 One cannot even simply consciously decide to have an expectation, nor even heighten or lower it.

 The depth of your expectation – whether it deeply touches you, whether it moves your ‘heart’ or ‘soul’ – is the main factor of effectiveness.
 If you consciously have an expectation but at the same time you do not have that expectation deep inside, then it will hardly have any effect.

 Interestingly, expectation also plays a big role in the effectiveness of psychotherapy.